Rockies vs. Nationals Prediction

 MLB Betting Trends

-The Rockies are 4-1 in their last five games versus the Nationals and 6-1 in their last seven games in D.C.
+The Rockies are 4-1 in their last five games against the Nationals in Washington.